aws-powertools/powertools-lambda-python/docs/utilities/batch.md

 ## Legacy

+???+ tip
-!!! tip "This is kept for historical purposes.
-Use the new [BatchProcessor](#processing-messages-from-sqs) instead."
+    This is kept for historical purposes.
+Use the new [BatchProcessor](#processing-messages-from-sqs) instead.

 ### Migration guide

+???+ info
-!!! info "keep reading if you are using `sqs_batch_processor` or `PartialSQSProcessor`"
+    Keep reading if you are using `sqs_batch_processor` or `PartialSQSProcessor`.

 [As of Nov 2021](https://aws.amazon.com/about-aws/whats-new/2021/11/aws-lambda-partial-batch-response-sqs-event-source/){target="_blank"}, this is no longer needed as both SQS, Kinesis, and DynamoDB Streams offer this capability natively with one caveat - it's an [opt-in feature](#required-resources).

 Being a native feature, we no longer need to instantiate boto3 nor other customizations like exception suppressing – this lowers the cost of your Lambda function as you can delegate deleting partial failures to Lambda.

+???+ tip
-!!! tip "It's also easier to test since it's mostly a [contract based response](https://docs.aws.amazon.com/lambda/latest/dg/with-sqs.html#sqs-batchfailurereporting-syntax){target="_blank"}."
+    It's also easier to test since it's mostly a [contract based response](https://docs.aws.amazon.com/lambda/latest/dg/with-sqs.html#sqs-batchfailurereporting-syntax){target="_blank"}.

 You can migrate in three steps: